instruct-br-archive/puppet-stdlib-reducer/README.reduced.md

 ## TODO

-Some deprecated functions are used by unit tests and are still present:
+1) Some deprecated functions are used by unit tests and are still present:

 * is_integer
 * is_absolute_path
 * str2bool

+2) Document native code alternatives for the removed functions

+3) Inspect the compat type aliases

+4) Track each release of `stdlib`